-Football stadium accessibility: the legal framework
+Football stadium accessibility: The lega framework

-How to improve your football club's accessibility
+How to improve your club's football stadium accessibility

 Level Playing Field, founded in 1998, recommends the following steps: